Wichtiger Hinweis

 Outside of the suitability areas, a connection to a heating network is not realistic.
 In the long term, you will have to switch to your own renewable heating solution such as a heat pump.

 The costs for local and district heating depend on the respective heating network.
-Tariff information on the district heating network can be obtained from Erlanger Stadtwerke (ESTW) under ESTW - Erlanger Stadtwerke AG - Netzanschluss.
-When a new heating network is built, potential customers are usually informed in advance about the possible future tariff.
+You can find tariff information on district heating at ESTW - Erlanger Stadtwerke AG - Wärme and on grid connection at ESTW - Erlanger Stadtwerke AG - Netzanschluss.
+If a new heating network is being built, potential connection customers will receive cost information in advance.

-In terms of the initial investment, connecting to a heating network is usually significantly cheaper than installing a new heating system.
+In terms of the initial investment, connecting to a heating network is generally much cheaper than installing a new heating system.
 The connection to a heating network can be subsidized via the KfW heating subsidy.

 Connection to a local or district heating network is voluntary in Erlangen.
 You can also opt for an alternative heat generator.

 The conversion of district heating generation to renewable energies is part of the district heating transformation plan.
-Instead of natural gas, the future heat supply will primarily rely on large heat pumps with waste heat recovery, for example from the Regnitz river and a data center.
+Instead of natural gas, the future heat supply will primarily rely on large heat pumps using waste heat or environmental heat, for example from the Regnitz river and a data center.
 Other renewable energy sources such as hydrogen and direct electricity will be used for peak loads.
-The switch from natural gas to renewable heat generation will take place step by step over the next few years.
+The switch from natural gas to renewable heat generation will take place step by step over the next few years, e.g. at least 30% of heat is to be provided in a climate-neutral manner by 2030.

 The Building Energy Act (GEG) regulates the type of heating that can be used: New heating systems installed by June 2026 must run on 15% renewable energy from 2029, 30% from 2035 and 60% from 2040.